 We see the potential in every child — real potential that’s worth real investment — and we show adults that they have the power to make a difference.

 We believe we have found a simple solution to a growing global crisis — the waste of our most precious human resource.
 Because we now understand that our approach can have widespread and profound impact on the lives of millions of at risk children, we are embarking on a bold new effort to bring our successful models to all children the world forgot.

 A former screenwriter and independent filmmaker, Jenny founded Half the Sky in 1998 in order to give something back to China, her adopted daughters’ home country and to the many orphaned and abandoned children then languishing behind institutional walls.
-In 2008, Jenny received the Skoll Award for Social Entrepreneurship; she was chosen by popular vote to carry the Olympic Torch on Chinese soil; and in that same year, Half the Sky became one of only a handful of foreign NGOs officially recognized and legally registered by the Chinese government.
+In 2008, Jenny received the Skoll Award for Social Entrepreneurship; she was the only American chosen by popular vote to carry the Olympic Torch on Chinese soil; and in that same year, Half the Sky became one of only a handful of foreign NGOs officially recognized and legally registered by the Chinese government.